mavanish/VirTex/docs/source/Teams.rst

 Teams
 =====

-Follwoing are inital developers of VirTex and lead authors of the respective article.
+Following are the initial developers of VirTex and lead authors of the respective article.

 .. list-table::
    :widths: 2 2 2